-- There is no charge for making an RPL application. - For applicants appealing an RPL outcome, an appeal fee will be incurred by the applicant, the amount of which will be in line with fee associated with appeal of module result. - A student receiving module exemption is not entitled to a reduction in the fee for the stage.
+- There is no charge for making an RPL application. - For applicants appealing an RPL outcome, an appeal fee will be incurred by the applicant, the amount of which will be in line with fee associated with appeal of module result. - Financial exemptions will apply where students have been granted ATU exemptions.
+This financial exemption is not applied where the applicant is external to ATU.